Kidnapping and murder of Mohammed Abu Khdeir: Family reactions, riots and funeral

 Khdeir's funeral coincided with the onset of the first Friday prayers of the Muslim holy month of Ramadan.
-Israeli police blocked all the roads leading from East Jerusalem's Palestinian neighborhood westwards, and placed limits on Muslim worshippers at the Al-Aqsa Mosque, where the year before, on the occasion of Ramadan, some 80,000 had worshipped.
+Israeli police blocked all the roads leading from East Jerusalem's Palestinian neighborhood westwards, and placed limits on Muslim worshippers at Al-Aqsa, where the year before, on the occasion of Ramadan, some 80,000 had worshipped.
 Just 8,000 Palestinians managed to attend the mosque that day and numerous riots broke out, with East Jerusalem youths throwing stones and makeshift Molotov cocktails at Israeli police.
 100 Arab Israelis mounted a protest at Nazareth and two were arrested by police on Sunday, and a further 15 arrested were made in Tamra during clashes with police.
 Palestinian flags that had been raised in the Palestinian neighborhoods where rioting occurred were removed by teams from the Jerusalem municipal council sent to clean up the areas.

 In the wake of the 2014 Jerusalem synagogue massacre in mid-November 2014 speculation circulated in the Israeli media that the attack might have been motivated by a desire to avenge the murder of Abu Khdeir.
-Shin Bet chief Yoram Cohen gave support to this view, saying that, along with the disputed status of the Al-Aqsa Mosque, the murder of Abu Khdeir is the main factor feeding the ongoing unrest in Jerusalem.
+Shin Bet chief Yoram Cohen gave support to this view, saying that, along with the disputed status of Al-Aqsa, the murder of Abu Khdeir is the main factor feeding the ongoing unrest in Jerusalem.
 Shortly after the murder, a number of media divulged the fact that Ben-David's father is a rabbi who heads a Kollel in Har Nof.

 In July 2016, the Abu Khdeir family petitioned the Israeli High Court of Justice that the homes of the murderers be demolished, as is done to Palestinians accused of terrorism.

 In July 2017 the Israeli High Court declined their petition on the basis that they believed house demolitions would be ineffective due to the time elapsed since the murder while also stating that unlike the government's position, the home demolition policy was valid for both Jewish and Palestinian attackers.
 The Abu Khdeir family responded saying that, "We never had high hopes for Israel's legal system".
 A lawyer for the family said the petition effort was intended to expose the Israeli government's racism against Palestinians.